neprone/CV/README.md

 # cv
-# contains HTML and a bit of CSS for contact page.
+# contains HTML and a bit of CSS.